-Lactic acid yeast promotes the growth of good intestinal bacteria and is found in abundance in naturally fermented and cultured foods.
+Lactic acid yeast promotes the growth of good gut bacteria and is found in abundance in naturally fermented and cultured foods.
 These foods, which are also naturally rich enzymes, vitamins, and minerals, are essential to maintaining digestive health and overall well being.

 Although you can get the same benefits from many probiotic supplements, I still believe fermented foods are the best way to keep intestinal bacteria in balance.